 When it comes to display brightness, the iPad Pro is the undefeated champ.
-The tablet's display reached 555 nits of brightness, which is significantly more luminous than the average tablet gets (422 nits).
-Google rates the Pixel Slate's display brightness at 400 nits, which is below the tablet average and much dimmer than the iPad, though we'll have to see how the Pixel shakes out on our lab tests.
+The tablet's display reached 484 nits of brightness, which is significantly more luminous than the Pixel Slate (337 nits) and the average tablet (422 nits).

-You'll want to sit for this news: The Pixel Slate does not have a headphone jack — a bewildering omission Google conveniently failed to mention when it unveiled the device.
-This means that if you want to listen to music on the Slate, you need either a dongle or Bluetooth headphones.
+You'll want to sit for this news: The Pixel Slate and new iPad Pro don't have a headphone jack, which means that if you want to listen to music, you'll need either a dongle or Bluetooth headphones.
 Of course, Google wants you to buy its own Pixel Buds while Apple is selling the AirPods, but we say to stay away and try these wireless headphones instead.
-At least the Pixel Slate has two USB Type-C inputs — the Pixel Slate has two while the iPad Pro has only one.
+At least both tablets have USB Type-C inputs — the Pixel Slate has two while the iPad Pro has only one.

 Keyboard and Pen

 The $199 Pixel Slate Keyboard connects to the left edge of the Pixel Slate via the tablet's accessory connector.
 The backlit keys have a unique circular shape that's reminiscent of a vintage typewriter.
-Google claims the keyboard's "Hush Keys" were designed to be ultraquiet, so nearby co-workers don't get distracted by your chaotic typing.
-But perhaps the Slate Keyboard's best feature is the integrated track pad.
+The keyboard's "Hush Keys" are ultraquiet so nearby co-workers won't get distracted by your chaotic typing.
+Perhaps the Slate Keyboard's best feature, however, is the integrated track pad.

 The 1.1-pound Pixel Slate Keyboard transforms into a folio case that allows the tablet to contort into various orientations.
 You can prop up the back of the display to use it as a traditional laptop or fold the keyboard under the device when you want to view content.
 The keyboard accessory also doubles as a protective cover that prevents scratches and dents.

 We aren't impressed by Apple's $169 Smart Keyboard.
-The shallow keys, with just 0.5mm of travel, forced us to adjust how we normally type in order to prevent our fingers from hitting the base.
+The shallow keys forced us to adjust how we normally type in order to prevent our fingers from hitting the base.